Abstract dissipative Hamiltonian differential-algebraic equations are everywhere: Introduction

-in the standard dual pairing in $\mathcal X$.
 We call this class of problems \emph{abstract dissipative Hamiltonian DAEs (adHDAEs)}.

-These systems do not only arise by including constraints coming from the underlying physical system, but many standard systems of partial differential equations (PDEs) can be viewed as abstract differential-algebraic equation on an extended state-space.
+Abstract differential-algebraic systems do not only arise by including constraints coming from the underlying physical system, see e.g.\ \cite{ErbJMRT24,GerR23,LamMT13}, but many standard systems of partial differential equations (PDEs) can be viewed as abstract differential-algebraic equation on an extended state-space.
 We present several applications where this is the case.
-The class of adHDAEs is also strongly motivated by modeling physical systems in the model class of (abstract) port-Hamiltonian differential-algebraic systems (pHDAEs), a class which is of great relevance in many applications and has recently seen a huge number of applications in almost all physical domains, see e.g. \cite{BarCGJR23,BeaMXZ18,GerHR21,GueBJR21,MehU23,MehS23,Mor23,RasCSS20,Sch13,SchJ14,SchM02}.